 At that moment it dawned on me that if I could learn the skills necessary to play classical guitar, then I could probably learn any other guitar style with relative ease.

 With years of hard work and excellent guidance from my mentors, my guitar playing goals became a reality!

-Below are a few of the educational experiences that helped me there.
+Below are a few of the educational experiences that helped get me there.

 I graduated from Guilford College in 2010 with B.A. in Music and East Asian Studies.
 At Guilford, I studied the Shearer Guitar method under Kami Rowan.
 As part of my coursework, I was an active member of the Guilford College Guitar Ensemble.
 Guilford is also where I learned the fundamentals of music theory and history.

-This is where I learned to specialize in classical, Spanish, and flamenco styles of guitar.
+This is where I learned to specialize in classical and Spanish styles of guitar.
 However, I also enjoy playing the works of various composers and styles from around the world.
 In fact, I enjoy this so much I decided to pursue a Master’s degree in ethnomusicology!

 University of Hawaiʻi at Mānoa

 After graduating from Guilford, I received my MA in Music from the The University of Hawaiʻi at Mānoa in 2013.
 During that time I specialized in the music of China and East Asia in the Ethnomusicology department.

 I played classical guitar throughout my time in Honolulu.
 I also learned many world instruments, played in the Chinese Ensemble, crafted musical arrangements for guitar, and served as a founding member and Activities officer of the Ethnomusicology Association (EMA).